Managing Foreign Operations and Currency Translation

 The functional currency utilized by the foreign subsidiary is an instrumental factor in the determination of appropriate methods of currency translation.
 In order to obtain a precise, reliable translation of foreign subsidiary account holdings, it is crucial that a thorough understanding of the functional currency first be obtained.
 Checking for anomalous circumstances, such as volatile inflation rates or special accounts, is the only way to ensure an accurate result.

-When companies are faced with pressing requirements related to foreign operations and currency translation accounting, consideration should be given to contracting with an outsourced financial services provider with expertise in these areas.
+When companies are faced with pressing requirements related to foreign operations and currency translation accounting, consideration should be given to contracting with an outsourced CFO services provider with expertise in these areas.